ZahirSaiyed/HyprRun/README.md

 - [x] Users can review end of run summary statistics for a specific past run
 - [x] Users can view a list of their prior run history grouped by month
 - [ ] As part of their end of run summary, users can see how their music vibe levels change over time in relation to how their pace changes over time
-   - After more user studies and performing a round of prioritization, we decided not to pursue this use case during this sprint because we considered it low priority.
-Instead, we put more time into improving our music recommendation algorithm and cleaning up our user interface.
+   - After speaking to test users and performing a round of prioritization, we decided not to pursue this use case during this sprint because we considered it low priority.
+We do beleive the charts are valuable, however the test users were not interested in the direction we were taking it.
+So, rather than spending a lot of time on figuring out a new graphing mechanism within Swift, we put more time into improving our music recommendation algorithm and cleaning up our user interface.